SAML-Toolkits/wordpress-saml/onelogin-saml-sso/readme.txt

 = 2.0.0 =
 * Based on the new php toolkit, added many functionalities: JIT, SLO.

+= 2.1.0 =
+ * Reimplement the plugin architecture (was an independent plugin, now depends on wordpress).
+ * Update the php-saml toolkit
+ * Improve the i18n support
+ * Improve base url and pase path
+ * Override user registration or reset password links to link 3rd party (like IdP) urls.
+ * Fix bug when role attribute carry a space as attribute

 `<?php code(); // goes in backticks ?>`